realsenseai/realsense-ros/README.md

     - [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation/Windows-Install-Binary.html)
   - Microsoft IOT binary installation:
     - https://ms-iot.github.io/ROSOnWindows/GettingStarted/SetupRos2.html
-    - Pay attention that the examples of install are for Foxy distro (which is not supported anymore by ROS Wrapper for Intel&reg; RealSense&trade; cameras)
+    - Pay attention that the examples of install are for Foxy distro (which is not supported anymore by ROS Wrapper for RealSense&trade; cameras)
 	- Please replace the word "Foxy" with Humble, Iron, Jazzy or Kilted, depends on the chosen distro.
 </details>